-- Turkey: I used a 13 pound turkey – make sure it is fully thawed and remove anything from the cavity (like gravy packet, etc.)
+- Fresh Turkey: I used a 13 pound turkey – make sure it is fully thawed if it isn’t fresh and remove anything from the cavity (like gravy packet, etc.).
+If you are using an 18 pound turkey or more you might want to consider a smoked spatchcock turkey.

 - Butter: use olive oil or avocado oil if you are dairy-free